daniel-naz/star-matcher/readme.md

 # Summary
 In this assignment, we will develop an algorithm for star classification (identification).
 Given an image of stars.

+You can interact with a demo website here : link
+(Use high gridsize for pictures with a lot of stars and low gridsize for a small amout of stars)

 ## Part 1 - The Algorithm

 The algorithm is based on the following presentation : [Link](https://sites.astro.caltech.edu/~moncelsi/FTS_talk.pdf).